skip to Main Content

 Our Columbia Birth Injury Law Firm is Here for You!

-At The Jeffcoat Firm, we provide the compassionate client service and trusted legal guidance that you need during this difficult time.
+At Jeffcoat Injury and Car Accident Lawyers, we provide the compassionate client service and trusted legal guidance that you need during this difficult time.
 While you focus on taking care of your family, we will focus on pursuing the compensation you need to cover your medical expenses and the other costs you are likely to incur in the years to come as a result of your child’s birth injuries.

 Contact us today for a free consultation.
 Our attorneys and staff are available to answer your call 24 hours a day, 7 days a week.
 If you cannot travel to meet with us at our offices in Columbia or Lexington, we are available for home and hospital appointments, including on evenings and weekends.